hanrichard/Notebook/aws/aws learning doc/applications.md

 - visiblity timeout period may deliver twice
 - visiblity timeout max is 12hrs
 - sqs guarantees will be processed at least once
-- long poll timeout
+- long poll timeout - reduce cost

-### swf - simple work flow service - manual
+### swf - simple work flow service - manual - human enabled workflow, like order fulfilment
 - combine digial and human action
 - swf vs sqs:
   - retenion period upto 14 days - offer a message-oriented api - you need to hanle duplicated message and may need to ensure message is proceed only once - you need to implement your own appication-level tracking